siran/writing/books/The Emergence of Self/The Emergence of Self - 006 The Resonant Body.md

   current brain-centric models usually acknowledge.

 So the self is not a ghost riding a body, and not a brain floating above one.
-It is a whole-organism steering loop whose support is bodily, whose body is imprinted, and whose future is shaped by the persistent internal organization it has learned to carry.
+It is a whole-organism steering loop whose future is shaped by the persistent internal organization it has learned to carry, and whose body is one of the images by which it later comes to recognize itself.